Artificial intelligence takeover

 Someone turns the computer simulation off

-Admittedly a wild concept, there are actually thousands of people who are convinced the world - life as we know it - is all one simulation.
+Admittedly a wild concept, there are actually thousands of people who are convinced that the world and all life as we know it is actually a simulation.
 If that were true, the being at the helm of this simulation could quite easily switch it off, either by accident or on purpose, with the same nonchalance we switch off a video game.

 Extreme pollution